When we started our blogging journey in 2020 we knew absolutely nothing about SEO (or Search Engine Optimization).

 And we knew nothing about how to establish a real online presence or get our website to rank on search engines like Google.

 Zip.
 Zero.
 Nada.

-And yet, just two years later, I and my two business partners were the proud owners of a travel website that was bringing in over 6 million page views annually and produced over $200,000 in revenue in its first full calendar year with hundreds of our blog posts appearing on the first page of search results on Google for their target keywords (and often in the top three organic search positions).
+And yet, just a few months later, I and my two business partners were the proud owners of a travel website that was bringing in over 6 million page views annually and produced over $200,000 in revenue in its first full calendar year with hundreds of our blog posts appearing on the first page of Google search results for their target keywords (and often in the top three organic search positions).

-In fact, I also used SEMRush to get you to click on this article and read this review.
+In fact, I also used SEMRush to get you to click on this article.

-And that’s actually quite the feat considering the fact that there are hundreds of other websites out there all competing for the same key phrase: “SEMRush review”.
+And that’s actually quite the feat considering the fact that there are hundreds of other websites out there all competing for the same key phrase.

 Yet, you wound up here.

 As you might imagine, it’s safe to say that I believe in the power of SEO.

 SEMRush, for the uninitiated, is essentially an SEO toolkit.
 The platform is the darling of the SEO world and is considered to be one of the best SEO tools (and best digital marketing tool) on the market today.

 But with that said, SEMRush, at a starting price of $119.95 (after 7-day free trial period) can seem quite cost-prohibitive to an SEO newbie.